Welcome to Wraparound Ohio

 RESOURCE | Prevention Services and Systems of Care Key to Implementing OhioRISE

-A new brief written by Center for Innovative Practices Founder and former director, Patrick Kanary, has been published by the Center for Community Solutions.
+Prevention services and systems of care key to implementing OhioRISEA new brief written by Center for Innovative Practices Founder and former director, Patrick Kanary, has been published by the Center for Community Solutions.

-Read brief and Learn More
+ROhio Governors Children's Initiative ead brief and Learn More

 The brief, entitled Prevention Services and Systems of Care Key to Implementing OhioRISE, notes that Aetna, the OhioRISE vendor responsible for managing the services and supports in their contract with the Ohio Department of Medicaid, just completed a round of ‘Listening Sessions’ designed to hear from those individuals and organizations at the ground level of implementation.
-A full report on the sessions will be published shortly, but there are interesting findings from those sessions.

 Learn More about OhioRISE Here | Download a PDF Overview Here | Download FAQs Here